newjersey/innovation.nj.gov/content/_projects/job-protect-checker.md

 ### Impact \+ Metrics

-* As of March 2025, over 350 users used the tool nearly 500 times.
+* As of August 2025, about 4,200 people have used the tool over 5,300 times.

 ### Status

 * The first version of the Job Protection Coverage Checker was made widely available in March 2025\.
 * In April 2025, an update to the tool was released that featured content improvements and a Spanish version.
-* The tool will continue to go through iterative improvements based on user feedback and analytics.
+* The tool will continue to go through iterative improvements based on user testing (slated for Fall 2025) feedback and analytics.

 ### Resources and Additional Information